DeshDeepakKant/Lexicon/README.md

-# Wordle Game
+# Lexicon

-Welcome to the **Wordle Game**!
+Welcome to the **Lexicon**!
 This README file provides all the necessary information to get started with the game, understand its rules, and explore its features.
 Let's dive in!

 ## Table of Contents
 - [Introduction](#introduction)